thindil/www.laeran.pl/linuxada/debian_tutorial.md

 report invalid file.
 If the example contains spaces, you will have to manually convert them to tabs.
 This is the reason why it is better to use a text editor with support for Debian packages (like Vim or Emacs).
 They automatically change all indentation in *rules* file into tabs.
+In the examples here, spaces are used, thus if you copy and paste them to your *rules* file you will have to convert them to tabs.

 The first, we overwrite the default build action.
 Because our package uses gprbuild with custom variables, we have to set our own build command.
 Add at